 wrap-up and reflection.

-Establishing a Job Shadowing Program
+Establishing a Job Shadowing Experience

 Successful job shadowing experiences require collaboration, communication, and preparation by several stakeholders.
 The planning process involves preparing students for the experience, helping host employers communicate effectively with students, and facilitating positive experiences for students and the host organization.
 Consider the following:

 Convene the stakeholders.
-These could include employers, members of professional associations such as chambers of commerce, school administrators, school counselors, career advisors, and the HQWBL coordinator/teacher/point-of-contact.
+These could include employers, members of professional associations such as chambers of commerce, school administrators, school counselors, career advisors, and the CTE WBL coordinator/teacher/point of contact.

 Cultivate relationships with employers.